mvandore/codefriends/004-javascript-if-statements/notes.md

 -if it occurs after the variable, it evaluates the variable THEN incremements -to run a .js script, node FILE.js or node ./FILE.js

-Notes from today: If-statements in javascript npm init = ? (init = initialize, not sure what npm is) prompt-sync = a library/package that prompts a user input, you can use this code in your poject to prompt a user input
+# Notes about Markdown
+- use a single hashtag to make a heading
+- use a single dash to make a bulletpoint
+1. use numbers to make a numbered list.
+2. This is similar to R markdown